albertaw/nodejs-tutorial/lesson7-routing/README.md

 # Routing in Express

 ## TODO
-Create a module in the routes folder and implement the route handlers that are given in the routes in the app.js file.
-In app.js create an array called users containing 2 user objects.
+Implement the route handlers that are given in the routes in the app.js file.
+In app.js create an array called users and initialize with a few user objects.
 A user will have an id, first name, last name, and email address.
 Output the response as json.

 ## Overview
 Routing is mapping requests to code to execute.
 The request consists of a method, route, headers, and a body.
 In return the web sends back a response.
 You make a get request when you enter a url into browser and you get an html page in the rsponse.